 The Company operates 19 manufacturing facilities, including eight facilities in the United States, six facilities in Mexico, three facilities in Europe, and two in Canada.
 The Company utilizes a blend of internal and outsourced manufacturing processes and capabilities to fulfill a variety of customer needs in the most cost-effective manner.
 Certain critical processes, such as reflector forming and anodizing, high-end glass production, surface mount circuit board production, and assembly are performed (not exclusively) at company-operated facilities, offering the ability to differentiate products through superior capabilities.
 Other components, such as lamps, LEDs, certain LED light engines, sockets, and ballasts are purchased primarily from third-party vendors.
 The Company's investment in its production facilities is focused primarily on improving capabilities, product quality, and manufacturing efficiency as well as environmental, health, and safety compliance.
 The Company also utilizes contract manufacturing from U.S., Asian, and European sources for certain products.
-Of total finished goods manufactured and purchased in fiscal 2017, the Company's U.S. operations produced approximately 22%, its Mexican operations produced approximately 56%, and its European operations produced approximately 20%.
+Of total finished goods manufactured and purchased in fiscal 2017, the Company's U.S. operations produced approximately 22%, its Mexican operations produced approximately 56%, and its European operations produced approximately 2%, and finished product manufactured by others accounted for approximately 20%.